 - Explain the overall capabilities that define a Digital Wallet – both on a Personal and Enterprise basis (yes, they are different).

-- State an opinion of where each of the capabilities sits – is it real and live in the world yet, or purely aspirational – or somewhere in between?
+- State an opinion of where each capability sits – is it real and lives in the world yet, or is it purely aspirational or somewhere in between?

 - Provide some recommendations and plans for approaching the Digital Wallet space.
 The space is enormous – and the efforts will exceed the resources of all but the world’s largest companies.

-First off, we need to lay down some early terms.
-More terms will be defined throughout the report but these three terms are critical to understand the viewpoint from which this report was created.
+Firstly, it is essential to establish some key terms.
+More terms will be defined as this report progresses, but these three terms are integral to understanding the perspective of this report.

-As an introductory concept this wallet, Minerva from Lab10 provides the ability to manage multiple personas.
-You can see on the right image the personas that splits out an individual’s citizen, work, and judo lives.
+As an introductory concept, this wallet, Minerva from Lab10, provides the ability to manage multiple personas.
+You can see the personas that split out an individual citizen, work, and judo lives on the right image.

 Let’s Clear up Some Terms

-The Digital Wallet space is nascent enough that there isn’t enough agreement on terms, so you and I are going to need to agree on a few terms to keep things straight.
-We need to be aware that these terms will likely change over time.
-At the end of 2018 this is the best that I can do for you.
+There is not enough agreement on terms yet in the digital wallet space.
+So, you and I need to agree on some definitions to prevent confusion.
+Keep in mind that these terms may change in the future.
+As of the end of 2018, this is the best I can do for you.

 OK – the key terms that we’ll use throughout this report are:

-- Wallet Storage – the encrypted database of keys, credentials, and other information that is put into a wallet.
-This is the Thing that holds your Stuff.
+- Wallet Storage refers to the encrypted database of keys, credentials, and other information put into the wallet.
+It’s the thing that holds your stuff.

-- Agent – the software service(s) that manage things on your behalf.
-Agents put Stuff into your wallet, take Stuff out, process Stuff, create Stuff sometimes, and keep you connected
+- Agent – the software service(s) that manages things on your behalf.
+Agents put stuff into your wallet, take stuff out, create stuff sometimes, and keep you connected.

-These two building blocks lead us to a Digital Wallet – Wallet Storage and Agent(s) combine to create an application that is going to shake the foundations of the internet and more.
-It is, in some ways, our digital twin – holding various aspects of our Digital Identity, our relationships, and more.
+These two building blocks lead us to a Digital Wallet.
+Wallet Storage and Agent(s) combined to create an application that will shake the foundations of the internet and more.
+It is, in some ways, our digital twin – holding various aspects of our Digital Identity, relationships, and more.

-We’ll get deeper into each of the above but that’s enough to ground the discussion.
-I am looking forward to better terms arising.
-For now, the debate about names, and what is what, is holding us back.
+We will delve deeper into each of the issues above, but this should provide a sufficient foundation for the discussion.
+I am eager to see better terms arise.
+For now, the debate about names and what is holding us back.

 What Aren’t We Covering

-Payments, whether traditional or crypto, are well handled and exploring them further isn’t warranted in this report.
-Payment rails are well supported in Canada and around the globe.
-They follow standards that are set by many parties and don’t really impact our discussion in this report.
-Adding Identity to existing payment rails is certainly relevant but is out of scope for this document.
-Over time, Digital Wallets and payment rails will need to connect and support each other but again, that’s out of scope for now.
+This report does not warrant further exploration of payment methods, traditional or crypto.
+Payment rails are well supported in Canada and globally, following standards set by many parties.
+Adding identity to existing payment rails is relevant but out of scope for this document.
+In time, digital wallets and payment rails will need to connect and support each other, which is beyond the scope.

-Though some casual mention of payments and transactions may be made throughout, they are considered generic.
+There is some casual mention of payments and transactions made throughout; they are considered generic.

 Personal Data Stores

 A Digital Wallet is not a Personal Data Store (PDS).
-We are not here to talk about where we store all of the digital information that we gather over our lives – though the delineation of what a wallet is as opposed to a Personal Data Store is not clean.
-We may have immense amounts of information in our PDS – movies and music, health and financial records, emails and messages, and much more.
-The PDS industry is well suited to the bulk management of personal data – but it will have Digital Wallet needs as well.
+We are not here to talk about where we store all the digital information we gather over our lives – although the delineation of what a wallet is as opposed to a Personal Data Store is not clean.
+We may have immense information in our PDS – movies and music, health and financial records, emails and messages, and much more.
+The PDS industry is well suited to the bulk management of personal data, but it will also have Digital Wallet needs.

-As we go through this report we will discuss many topics that related to PDS.
+As we go through this report, we will discuss many topics related to PDS.
 We’ll keep them in mind but focus on the Digital Wallet aspects.

-The crypto world has hundreds of Wallet applications that support various different cryptocurrencies.
-They tend to be either single-currency, supporting only one cryptocurrency, or they can handle multiple currencies.
-Regardless, they are largely a way to manage the keys that control a Wallet address (or addresses) on a particular blockchain.
-They handle sending and receiving of transactions.
-That’s largely it.
+The cryptocurrency world has hundreds of Wallet applications that support various cryptocurrencies.
+These Wallet applications tend to keep only one cryptocurrency, or they can handle multiple currencies.
+Regardless, Wallet applications manage the keys that control a Wallet address (or addresses) on a particular blockchain.
+Crypto wallets hold send and receive transactions, essentially all they do.

-One key point about Crypto Wallets is that over time, their obscure usage will likely just end up being something that Digital Wallets “just do”.
+One key point about Crypto Wallets is that over time, their obscure usage will likely end up being something that Digital Wallets “just do.”

-Related to Crypto Wallets is the early-stage Hardware Wallet Systems that provide “cold storage” for cryptocurrency.
-At the time of writing there are no Hardware Wallets that provide full Digital Wallet capabilities – they are laser-focused on managing keys for cryptocurrency usage.
-In time Hardware Wallets may provide self-managed “vault” capabilities but the industry is not close enough to that level to warrant further discussion.
+Related to Crypto Wallets are the early-stage Hardware Wallet Systems that provide “cold storage” for cryptocurrency.
+At the time of writing, there are no Hardware Wallets that provide full Digital Wallet capabilities; these wallets are laser-focused on managing keys for cryptocurrency usage.
+In time, Hardware Wallets may provide self-managed “vault” capabilities, but the industry is not close enough to that level to warrant further discussion.